Azure DevOps versus GitHub

 Azure DevOps vs GitHub: what is Azure DevOps used for?

-Azure DevOps is a comprehensive set of cloud-based collaboration tools and services designed to support the entire software development lifecycle (SDLC).
+Azure DevOps is a set of cloud-based collaboration tools and services designed to support the entire software development lifecycle (SDLC).
 It offers a range of functionalities to help development teams plan, build, test, deploy, and monitor applications efficiently.
 Azure DevOps includes features such as version control, continuous integration/continuous delivery (CI/CD), project management, agile planning, testing tools, and application monitoring.
 It enables teams to work collaboratively, automate repetitive tasks, and ensure smooth delivery of high-quality software products.
 Azure DevOps integrates seamlessly with various development tools and platforms, making it a popular choice for teams working on both cloud-native and traditional software development projects.

 Azure DevOps key features